suryaanshuu/EconomyPredictionModel/README.md

 * This repository contains the code for the Machine Learning / Deep Learning-based Economy Inflation Prediction Model.
 The main parameter considered for measuring inflation is CPI (Consumer Price Index).
 * For reference, if CPI '24 = x and CPI '25 = y, then Inflation Rate from 2024-2025 = [(x-y)/x]*100.
-* The project is developed using algorithms like Linear Regression and LSTM (Long Short-Term Memory) during the Research Internship.
+* The project is developed using algorithms like Linear Regression, K-Nearest Neighbour and LSTM (Long Short-Term Memory) with each depicting certain accuracy in diverse conditions.

 ## Getting Started